ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 On high level, it describes about the traditional process when user creates and uses passwords, until there is a need to change it because of the breach or some other information leak.
 It also notes some good practices on using the passwords on the systems.

-> Your task is to write an essay of 1-2 A4 pages (400-800 words) about the *best practises of using and managing passwords and implementing password-based systems, considering the whole lifetime of the passwords.*
+> Your task is to write an essay of two A4 pages (around 800 words) about the *best practises of using and managing passwords and implementing password-based systems, considering the entire lifetime of the passwords.*

 > Consider the following when writing the essay: